jina-ai/finetuner/README.md

 You can also pass data to Finetuner as a CSV file or a `DocumentArray` object, as described [in the Finetuner documentation](https://finetuner.jina.ai/walkthrough/create-training-data/).

-Depending on the data, task, model, metaparameters, fine-tuning might take some time to finish.
+Depending on the data, task, model, hyperparameters, fine-tuning might take some time to finish.
 You can leave your jobs to run on the Jina AI Cloud, and later reconnect to them, using code like this below:

 ```python